 - Sandy beaches and the dramatic cliffs and surf of the north Cornish coast are an easy drive away

 - Stylish open-plan living spaces accentuate the carefully-chosen décor; bright, fresh interiors with modern zings of colour

-- Extremely well-equipped for self-catering, plus you get local bacon, bread and free-range eggs from the farm for your first breakfast, or a cream tea if staying at Escallonia
+- Extremely well-equipped for self-catering, plus you get a cream tea if staying at Escallonia

 - Lovely details: fresh flowers in vases; great books to read; tiny plants; a piece of driftwood fashioned into a table; quirky art

 - The barns are deep in the countryside, miles from traffic and crowds; the peace is incredible.
 Escallonia is in a sleepy, pretty village just a mile from Bude and steps from a traditional pub